vbotka/ansible-linux-postinstall/docs/source/guide.rst

    shell> ansible-playbook linux-postinstall.yml --syntax-check

-Then dry-run the selected task and see what will be changed
+Then dry-run the selected task and see what will be changed.
+Replace
+<tag> with valid tag.

 .. code-block:: sh
    :emphasize-lines: 1

-   shell> ansible-playbook linux-postinstall.yml -t lp_task --check --diff
+   shell> ansible-playbook linux-postinstall.yml -t <tag> --check --diff

 When all seems to be ready run the command.
 Run the command twice and make sure the playbook and the configuration is idempotent